 Enough of Fredericksburg.
 We need a bigger city.
 On to Austin.
 The proud capital of Texas – and renowned as the Weird C

 Of course, there’s the capitol.
 It’s even the biggest of all in the US.
-You can go inside, see the room where all these intelligent guys try to find the very best solutions for their poor citizens everyday’s pain in the ass.
+You can go inside, see the room where all these intelligent guys try to find the very best solutions for their poor citizens’ pain in the ass.

-Visible there are still issues certain categories of politicians ignore totally.
+Visibly there are still issues certain politicians ignore completely.